Rev. John Redford Scott (1909-1958)

-While in St. John's he was introduced through mutual friends, in September 1944 to a fellow Acadia graduate who had earned a university degree at the age of nineteen before returning to Newfoundland to teach.
-Both now in their thirties with similar interests they quickly discovered a natural affection for each other.
+While in St. John's he was introduced in September 1944 to a fellow Acadia graduate who had earned a university degree at the age of nineteen before returning to Newfoundland to teach.
+Both now in their thirties with similar interests, they quickly discovered a natural affection for each other.
 Soon Jean White and Jack would become the love of each other's life, and in May of 1945 a married couple.
-Jean was musical and outgoing and saw herself as a "help mate" in his ministry, sharing her talents willingly.
+Jean was musical, outgoing and extremely bright - she saw herself as a "help mate" in his ministry, sharing her talents willingly.

 Although peace with Germany was achieved during their honeymoon in Holyrood, Newfoundland, Jack knew the need for his ministry within the Navy was not over and that he would continue to serve.
 Within nine days of their wedding he had volunteered for the continuing campaign against Japan.
 Although he was prepared to serve, and had an outstanding request for transfer to the Pacific fleet, the needs of the navy changed quickly as Canada moved to demobilization in Europe.

-1947, Jack and Jean along with Ruth sailed aboard the RMS Queen
+Jack and Jean along with Ruth sailed aboard the RMS Queen Mary

-sailing out of New York harbour on one of its' 1001 Atlantic
+out of New York harbour on one of its' 1001 Atlantic crossings.

-for Scotland, Jack had registered to do post-graduate study in
+Heading for Scotland, Jack had registered to do post-graduate

 In 1956 Jack accepted a call from a Cape Breton congregation, Greenwood United Church, in Baddeck where the family settled for the next two years.
 Although only in his forties Jack had started to develop Angina, an indicator of heart disease; on May 30, 1958, Jack Scott died of a heart attack at the age of 49.
 With a family and congregation deeply saddened, a much loved minister, husband, brother, and father was buried in Ste.
 Croix with full military honours.

-Despite great losses, and the changes they bring, families do find a way to continue and Jack's family carried on in the spirit of trust that he had always shown.
-After a year living with maternal relatives in Newfoundland, they chose to settle in Wolfville, NS close to Scott family relatives 26 miles away, and continued to honour the memory of his Christian service, his good humour and his genuine caring manner.
+Despite great losses, and the changes they bring, families do find ways to continue and Jack's family carried on in the spirit of trust that he had always shown.
+After a year living with maternal relatives in Newfoundland, they chose to settle in Wolfville, NS close to Scott relatives, and honour the memory of his Christian service, his good humour, and his genuinely caring manner.
 Through the years, Jean saved his writings including his academic papers, sermons, and prayers which were passed on to me (their son) in 1994.
-Although primarily of interest to family, including seven grandchildren and seven great-grandchildren in 2017, his written work continues to be a link to his ministry and the lives he touched.
+Although primarily of interest to family, including seven grandchildren and seven great-grandchildren (in 2018), his written work continues to be a link to his ministry and the lives he touched.